entur/react-component-toggle/README.md

 ## Nested features

-`FeatureGate` supports nesting features 2 levels deep.
+`ComponentToggle` supports nesting features 2 levels deep.
 Meaning, you can group several features into one mega-feature, and configure them as one.
 They will also be chunked together as one file.

 Example, given the following folder structure: